saxena-dev/codex/docs/config.md

 # using Codex with this provider.
 The value of the environment variable must be
 # non-empty and will be used in the `Bearer TOKEN` HTTP header for the POST request.
 env_key = "OPENAI_API_KEY"
-# Valid values for wire_api are "chat" and "responses".
-Defaults to "chat" if omitted.
+# Valid values for wire_api are "chat", "responses", and "anthropic-messages".
+# Defaults to "chat" if omitted.
 wire_api = "chat"
 # If necessary, extra query params that need to be added to the URL.
 # See the Azure example below.